-Both the indexed annuity and the conservative investment strategy have been simulated over 53 10-year periods, and as you can see, the average ending balance of the conservative investment portfolio is about $10,000 higher.
+Both the indexed annuity and the conservative investment strategy have been simulated over 56 rolling 10-year periods, and, as you can see, the average ending balance of the conservative investment portfolio is about $10,000 higher.

 “Investors often mistakenly think they are investing in the market directly with an indexed annuity and are surprised when their actual return does not measure up,” says Tim Gannon, a vice president of product management at Fidelity Investments Life Insurance Company.

-Another way to look at this is to see how this representative Indexed Annuity would have performed in the past compared to the index that it would have tracked.
-The chart below shows rolling 10 year periods going all the way back to 1926, with each point on the lines representing an annualized return for the 10 year period beginning in that month.
+Another way to look at this is to see how this representative indexed annuity would have performed in the past compared with the index that it would have tracked.
+The chart below shows rolling 10-year periods going all the way back to 1926, with each point on the lines representing an annualized return for the 10-year period beginning in that month.
 Note that the S&P 500 Index returns are significantly higher in the majority of periods, while the Indexed Annuity stays within a narrow range.